fitiha/Project-work/README.md

 # Project-work
 Files incuded in this project
-  1. Atendees Registor - program that stores information about atendees in a school ceremony.
+  1. Atendees Registrar - program that stores information about atendees in a school ceremony.
           1.1. - program edited to include pointers also.(included in the branch)
   2. prime number checker - program that checks if a number is